divynshu/NL2Pandas/README.md

    - Strong structured templates improve output quality without fine-tuning
    - Can combine with few-shot examples

-Absolutely!
-Let’s **update and polish your Day 1 overview** for NL2Pandas, and add **production-focused comparisons**.
-I’ll also include **recommendations for which model to use depending on scenario**, considering **compute, cost, speed, and real-world applicability**.

 ---

 ## **Cost, Compute, and Performance Considerations**